Born-Infeld Black-Body Radiation

 The first term above is simply the Maxwell term, by which the free theory is presented.
 The other terms introduce interaction among the photons.
-By the lowest order kept, in the language of Feynman diagrams, we have 4-leg vertex which is given by
+By keeping the lowest order, in the language of Feynman diagrams, we have a 4-leg vertex which is given by

-where the momenta and indices are introduced in Fig.~1.
+where the momenta and space-time indices are introduced in Fig.~1.
 Also, the full quantum theory is given after adding gauge fixing term, which may be taken as usual $-\frac{1}{2}(\partial\cdot A)^2$, and the corresponding ghost sector.
-Since in the present theory the gauge group is abelian, the ghosts do not interact with the photons, hence the ghost sector simply can be integrated out.
+Since in the present theory the gauge group is Abelian, the ghosts do not interact with the photons, hence the ghost sector simply can be integrated out.

 Since the coupling constant $\gamma^{-2}$ has negative mass dimension, the present theory, as a quantum field theory, is not renormalizable.
-This suggests that the proper interpretation of the Born-Infeld theory would be as an effective theory of an underlying finite or renormalizable theory, a picture that is supported by the string theory calculations \cite{tseytlin}.
-In lack of the full underlying theory one might try to explore implications of the Born-Infeld theory at higher orders of perturbation, for which one has to give a recipe for the problem of infinities.
-As mentioned, here we consider the black-body radiation problem, and the natural framework for dealing with the interaction contribution is finite temperature field theory \cite{fin-temp-book, kapusta-book}.
-As known, and we will see in more detail below, the problem of infinities finds a natural solution in this framework \cite{fin-temp-book, kapusta-book}.
-According to the recipe, the regulated finite temperature expressions are given simply after the subtraction of the zero temperature counterpart expressions \cite{kapusta-book}.
-By this, the study of thermodynamical properties may give a basis to explore the implications of the effective theory at higher order of perturbations.
+This suggests that the proper interpretation of the Born-Infeld theory would be as an effective theory of an underlying finite or renormalizable theory.
+In lack of the full underlying theory one still may try to explore the implications of the Born-Infeld theory at higher orders of perturbation, for which one has to give a recipe for the problem of infinities.
+As mentioned, here we consider the black-body radiation problem, and the natural framework for dealing with the interaction contribution is the finite-temperature field theory \cite{fin-temp-book, kapusta-book}.
+As known, and as we will see in more detail below, the problem of infinities finds a natural solution in this framework \cite{fin-temp-book, kapusta-book}.
+According to the recipe, the regulated finite-temperature expressions are given simply after the subtraction of the zero-temperature counterpart expressions \cite{kapusta-book}.
+By this, the study of thermodynamical properties may give a basis to explore the implications of the effective theory at higher orders of perturbations.